My Story

 Diagnosis

 Aplastic Anemia is the failure of the bone marrow to produce blood cells.
 The production failure is caused by the destruction of blood stem cells in the bone marrow.
 It has long been thought that the destruction of blood stem cells is due to an attack of the immune system upon one's one bone marrow.
-As the blood stem cells deminish, less blood cells are able to be produced.
+As the blood stem cells diminish, less blood cells are able to be produced.
 Blood cells go through a natural life cycle; red blood cells remain in the body for about 90-120 days, while white blood cells remain for only 72 hours.
 The bone marrow typically produces new blood cells to replenish the body just in time as the old cells' lives end.
-However, in aplastic bone marrow, the bone marrow becomes aplastic, and the blood stem cells are unable to produce new blood cells.
-Consequently, a deficiency of blood cells occurs, and because new cells are not being created, the deficiency becomes more critical.
+However, in aplastic bone marrow, the bone marrow dies off [and looks like fat deposits], and the blood stem cells are unable to produce new blood cells.
+Consequently, a deficiency of blood cells occurs.
+Because new cells are not being created, the deficiency becomes more critical.

 Twenty years ago, aplastic anemia was unable to be corrected; today however there are two primary forms of treatments.
-A bone marrow transplant, with its associated chemotherapy to eliminate the immune system, and irradiation to eliminate remaining bone marrow prior to transplant of blood stem cells can for all purposes cure aplastic anemia.
+A bone marrow transplant, with its associated chemotherapy to eliminate remaining bone marrow prior to transplant of blood stem cells from the donor.
+A bone marrow transplant can for all purposes cure aplastic anemia.

 See Understanding Aplastic Anemia